-Bitget to Merge BGB and BWB Tokens, Advancing a Unified Onchain Ecosystem
+Bitget To Merge BGB And BWB Tokens, Advancing A Unified Onchain Ecosystem

-(MENAFN- Metamorphpr) Global, 26th December 2024 – Bitget, the leading cryptocurrency exchange and Web3 company, has announced the merger of its native tokens, Bitget Token (BGB) and Bitget Wallet Token (BWB).
+VICTORIA, Seychelles, Dec.
+26, 2024 (GLOBE NEWSWIRE) -- Bitget , the leading Cryptocurrency exchange and Web3 company, has announced the merger of its native tokens, Bitget Token (BGB) and Bitget Wallet Token (BWB) .
 The move, driven by strong community demand, aims to unify the two tokens into a single ecosystem token, BGB, which will serve as the ultimate utility token for both Bitget Exchange and Bitget Wallet.

 As one of the fastest-growing centralized exchanges (CEXs), Bitget ranks among the top three globally in trading volume, offering a comprehensive suite of pre-market, spot, margin, and futures trading services.
 Bitget Wallet, one of the largest Web3 wallets globally, boasts over 60 million users and is widely adopted across leading Layer-1 and Layer-2 ecosystems.
 Together, Bitget and Bitget Wallet now serve more than 100 million users worldwide, securing their position as the second-largest CEX ecosystem globally.